-The internet is littered with “complete Bali guides” that can be overwhelming and/or filled with hyped-up/overrated #insta spam and ranting narrative.
-So after over 6 months of claiming Bali as my home I created my own – straightforward, unbiased guide to Canggu, Ubud, Uluwatu, Nusa Ceningan, Nusa Lembongan and the Gili islands.
+The internet is littered with “complete Bali guides” that can be overwhelming and filled with hyped-up/overrated #insta spam and ranting narrative.
+So after over six months of claiming Bali as my home, I created my own – straightforward, unbiased guide to Canggu, Ubud, Uluwatu, Nusa Ceningan, Nusa Lembongan and the Gili islands.
 See below:

-Description: Livable, edgy, Venice Beach vibes, good surf, young, fun crowd
+Description: Livable, edgy, Venice Beach vibes, excellent surf, young, fun crowd.

 Where to stay: Anywhere around Deus Ex Machina if you want to be in it.
 (South of Jl.
 Raya Canggu, West of Jl.
 Raya Semat and East of Jl Padang Linjong.)
-There are so many beautiful, inexpensive villas for: Fella Villas, Villa Casa Luna, Villa Arunja, etc. (Jonsen Homestay is the best cheap place if you want to go that route.)
+There are so many beautiful, inexpensive villas such as Fella Villas, Villa Casa Luna, Villa Arunja, etc. Jonsen Homestay is the best cheap place if you want to go that route.

 Where to Eat:

 - Dinner & Drinks: Lacalita Bar Y Cocina (insane spicy marg), The Lawn (sunset live music), La Brisa, Jl Restaurant Bale Sutra (most underrated dinner spot in Canggu, go up to the rooftop bar for cocktails and a view of the sunset), The Slow (SQUID INK PASTA.
 Also a fun place for drinks at night.)

 - Cheap Eats: Villa Warung, Oma Jamu (buffet style and like $2 for a full plate!)